-ACC 240 Tax Accounting

-Prerequisite: ACC 102 with a grade of "C" or above within two academic years or consent of department
+ACC 240 Tax Accounting 3 cr. hrs.
+Prerequisite: ACC 102 with a grade of "C" or above within two academic vears or consent of department

 An introduction to taxation that provides an understanding of the federal tax laws and regulations for individuals.
 Study also includes property transactions, accounting periods and methods, gift, estate, and trust taxation.